MrEliptik/godot_stream_overlays/readme.md

 ![spectrum analyzer](medias_examples/spectrum_analyzer.gif)

+## HOW TO USE

+Each project is using a transparent window, so you can set it to the size you want and capture it with your streaming software.

+- For example with OBS, just setup a "Game Capture" source, and check "Allow Transparency" and voilà!

+*TODO: Add specific directions for each projects*

 ## HOW TO CONTRIBUTE

 If you want to contribute, please open an issue before, or join my [Discord](https://discord.gg/83nFRPTP6t) to discuss it!